UKPEIBO/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task3.
 Writing a script to Display the  current directory contents in a long format.
 Task4.
 Writing a Display current directory contents, including hidden files (starting with .).
 Using the long format.
 Task5.
 Writing a Display current directory contents.
+Task6.
+Writing a script that creates a directory.